-Siemens is active in around 190 countries worldwide - that bears a great responsibility for our people, for our shareholders and for the societies in which we operate.
-Sustainable business practices are firmly anchored in our corporate culture, based on our company values and our ethical principles embedded in the Siemens Business Conduct Guidelines.
+As a company that is active in around 190 countries worldwide, we bear a great responsibility - for our employees, for our shareholders and for the societies in which we operate.
+Sustainable practices are firmly anchored in our corporate culture, based on our company values of being responsible, excellent and innovative.

 This applies as well to our Supply Chain Management.
 Sustainability has long been a fundamental aspect of our corporate policy, and we have elevated it to an essential element of our business strategy.
+This means that our strategy and our company structure are based on the business potential derived from the global megatrends of climate change, urbanization, demographic change, globalization, and digitalization.

-Only in close cooperation with all stakeholders - specifically our suppliers and third-party intermediaries worldwide - we can seize the opportunities and minimize risks associated with the challenge of sustainable development.
+A competitive, globally balanced and localized network for suppliers and third party intermediaries is a precondition for further growth and success of Siemens on a global scale.
+Therefore, both play a key role in a value chain focused on sustainability.
+Only in close cooperation with all stakeholders we can seize the opportunities and minimize risks associated with the challenge of sustainable development.

 Siemens conducts business responsibly and in compliance with the legal requirements and governmental regulations of the countries in which we operate.
-Therefore, we expect our people, suppliers, and third-party intermediaries to comply with all applicable laws and regulations based on - amongst others - the International Bill of Human Rights, Core Labor Norms of the International Labor Organization, the UN Convention against Corruption and OECD Convention against Bribery of Foreign Public Officials.
+Therefore, Siemens expects its employees and managers, suppliers and third party intermediaries to comply with all applicable laws and regulations based on - amongst others - the International Bill of Human Rights, Core Labor Norms of the International Labor Organisation, the UN Convention against Corruption and OECD Convention against Bribery of Foreign Public Officials.